droonga/droonga.org/reference/plugin/adapter/index.md

 ### `Droonga::Adapter` {#classes-Droonga-Adapter}

 This is the common base class of any adapter.
-Your plugin's adapter class must inherit the class.
+Your plugin's adapter class must inherit this.

 #### `#adapt_input(input_message)` {#classes-Droonga-Adapter-adapt_input}

-Receives an instance of [`Droonga::InputMessage`](#classes-Droonga-InputMessage) corresponding to an incoming message.
+This method receives a [`Droonga::InputMessage`](#classes-Droonga-InputMessage) wrapped incoming message.
+You can modify the incoming message via its methods.

+This receives messages only matching to the `input_message.pattern`.
+Other messages are ignored.

+In this base class, this method is defined as just a placeholder and it does nothing.
-By defualt this method does nothing, so you have to override it like following:
+To modify incoming messages, you have to override it by yours, like following:

 ~~~ruby
 module FooPlugin